☛ Please take note of our full disclaimer: https://askcarolynandloren.com/disclaimer/

 5. Why do you think that yoga is the only form of “exercise” that can give you physical and mental health benefits?

-6. Since you call yourself a Christian, is it acceptable for you to practice occult activities if it is simply to make you feel better and not to necessarily get in contact with demons or not to purposefully open yourself up to the demonic?
+6. Since you call yourself a Christian, is it acceptable for you to practice occult activities if it is simply to feel better and not to necessarily get in contact with demons or not to purposefully open yourself up to the demonic?

 How far are you willing to go to justify your occult activities?